w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 - *Limited support for advanced analytics*: businesses want to ask predictive questions using their warehousing data
   - E.g., "Which customers should I offer discounts to?"
   - E.g., process large datasets using complex non-SQL code

+# Dataset Search for Data Discovery, Augmentation, and Explanation

+**Is there a real need for many unstructured and integrated datasets?**

+- Recent years have seen an explosion in our ability to collect and catalog data about our environment and society
+- Governments and organizations are increasingly making data available on the Web and in various repositories and data lakes
+- *This opportunity is often missed due to a central technical barrier*: it is currently nearly impossible for domain experts to weed through the vast amount of available information to discover datasets that are needed for their specific application

+Juliana Freire, keynote @ EDBT 2023

 # Data Lakehouse